Spark22Labs/Spark22-Advanced-Workspace-Automation-Lab/README.md

   }

 ```
-  2. Have your code execute the **createTransaction** function by performing the following two steps:
+  2. Have your code execute the **createTransaction** function by performing the following steps:
   - Comment out the execution of the prior functions you've called in the above steps by adding // (two forward slashes) in the beginning of the row.
   - Add the following line of code to invoke the createTransaction function.
   - Replace depositVaultId & omnibusId with the id noted from the response received by the **createVaultAccount** function.